oes human interaction ensure that learners study better? Yes! That’s why collaborative learning is so popular.

 Based on your analysis, you then pick the approach you need for managing the learning workflow:

-Our article defined that the best LMSs for collaborative learning are EducateMe, 360 Learning, and Disco.
-They are flexible and feature-rich, offering proper management and communication tools for managing cohorts and communities.
+Our article defined that the best LMS for collaborative learning is EducateMe.
+It is flexible and feature-rich, offering proper management and communication tools for managing cohorts and communities.
+Moreover, it offers decent integration with some of the tools presented here.